For our current story please see Our Vision.

 Our purpose statement seeks to more directly align our values with God’s Word and the example of Jesus for all that we do and say.

-to be more like Jesus and
+to become more like Jesus and

 This encompasses some core values.